tlh/workgroups.el/README.md

 ## Configuration:

-Once you've added a few workgroups with `workgroups-add', you should save them to a file with `workgroups-save'.
-You can designate a file to be automatically loaded when workgroups-mode is started by setting `workgroups-default-file' like so:
+Once you've added a few workgroups with <tt>workgroups-add</tt>, you should save them to a file with <tt>workgroups-save</tt>.
+You can designate a file to be automatically loaded when workgroups-mode is started by setting
+<tt>workgroups-default-file</tt> like so:

     (setq workgroups-default-file "/path/to/workgroups/file")

-If `workgroups-autoswitch' is non-nil, the first workgroup in a file will automatically be switched to when the file is loaded:
+If <tt>workgroups-autoswitch</tt> is non-nil, the first workgroup in a file will automatically be switched to when the file is loaded:

     (setq workgroups-autoswitch t)